Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Feathered Dinosaurs: Fluff, Flirting and Flight .md

 **To understand the functionality of feathers in dinosaurs** - nan

-Last initially checked on 2016-02-14 by Roxanne Armfield (rea41@cam.ac.uk)) and doublechecked on 2016-02-15 by Charis Watkins (czrw2@cam.ac.uk))
+Last initially checked on 2016-02-14 by Roxanne Armfield (rea41@cam.ac.uk)) and double-checked on 2016-02-15 by Charis Watkins (czrw2@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->